 ndim >= 2.

-axes: list of (or single) int with target dimensions.
-The lengths of
+axes: Tuple or list of integers with target dimensions, or single integer.
+The sizes of

 A tensor with shape equal to the concatenation of

 (less the dimension that was summed over) and

 (less the batch dimension and the dimension that was summed over).

 If the final rank is 1, we reshape it to

 y = [[5, 6], [7, 8]]

 batch_dot(x, y, axes=1) = [, ] which is the main diagonal